yonomitt/advanced-lane-lines/Writeup.md

 ![alt text][thresh_lane]
 ![alt text][warp_lane]

+I think my masking attempts did not help because of the way I performed the birds-eye view warp.
+In the process of warping the image, a lot of the noise in the thresholded image was automatically cut out of the image.

 ####4.
 Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?